“Most of the evil in this world is done by people with good intentions.”

-Does that mean we can enforce a U-tun?
+Does that mean we can enforce a U-turn?

 So what can we do?

-Lets think of a job(or whatever requirement for some sort of earning) environment.
+Let’s think of a job(or whatever requirement for some sort of earning) environment.
 Now let’s think of the team.
-If you want your team to win, then you need the right team mates.
-Anyone who has the capacity of rational thought and/or is leading a team, understands that the package in which the right team mate comes in; is irrelevant…it’s the performance that counts.
+If you want your team to win, then you need the right teammates.
+Anyone who has the capacity for rational thought and/or is leading a team understands that the package in which the right teammate comes in; is irrelevant…it’s the performance that counts.

-It’s also important to point out that in reality, you can in the the interest of equality quotas even continue to sub divide people into so many more groups that it is a short and fast shortcut to ridiculous.
+It’s also important to point out that in reality, you can in the interest of equality quotas even continue to subdivide people into so many more groups that it is a short and fast shortcut to ridiculous.
 Instead of trying to impose a quota, the positive attitude towards working towards a dream needs to be taught from an early age onward.

 I’m not talking about unrealistic expectations here, but if people can be instilled with the courage to attempt regular baby steps towards achieving a goal…then society will start to experience many more winners, a lot fewer whiners.